Dre Campbell Farm

 • Watercress

-However, try to avoid fruiting vegetables such as tomatoes, peppers, and eggplant [1].
-These thrive best in gardens that receive eight or more hours of sunlight per day.
+However, avoid fruiting vegetables such as tomatoes, peppers, and eggplant [1].
+These thrive best in gardens that receive eight or more hours of sunlight daily.

-Also, with some of these vegetable plants, especially leafy greens, it’s best to keep them in pots.
+Also, some vegetable plants, especially leafy greens, are best kept in pots.
 That way, you can move and shift them around to acquire whatever sunlight they can get.

-There are plenty of herbs that are perfect for growing in areas with at least three hours of direct sun.
+Plenty of herbs are perfect for growing in areas with at least three hours of direct sun.
 Try planting some of these in your problem area and see how they do.

 Here are 22 herbs that can tolerate light shade.
 Some of these are even shade-loving herbs that grow well in deep shade.